SkyeH-M/Book-Recommendation-Quiz/README.md

 * I used dyslexia friendly fonts on my site and ensured that text always remained large enough to read no matter the screen size, this was done using a mobile first development approach, and the use of media queries for larger screens.
 * I included semantic html throughout along with descriptive, yet brief, alt tags for all images and used aria labels wherever necessary, primarily for buttons to ensure a smooth experience for users who use screen readers.
 * I utilised the [Ally Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) to check for any colour contrast issues on my site.
 This returned a message of "Congratulations!
 No automated color contrast issues found on the webpage tested.".
 My site previously flagged a colour contrast issue based on my modal having a light green semi-transparent background colour.
 With this feedback in mind I altered my modal background to match the dark green of the footer and made the background colour opaque for better accessibility and visibility.
+* I used the [WAVE](https://wave.webaim.org/) Web Accessibility tool to test my site for any accessibility errors or improvements that could be made.
+My result from this assessment stated that no errors were detected in code content, or in regards to colour contrast.

 ### Wireframes